Skip to content

 What is sin?

 In the modern Western world, it’s very common to think about sin as a sort of spiritual crime.
 People who think this way generally want to make lists of exact crimes so that they know exactly where the line is in how much they can indulge themselves.
-When they argue about the Bible, it’s generally about trying to turn the Bible in a rulebook so that they can have an authority for their list of crimes, often to condemn others or justify themselves.
-This is generally why people ask questions like, “what does the Bible say about X topic?”
-But all of this is a twisted version of the ideas of sin and holiness, and not at all in keeping with the early Christian picture of the issue.
+They turn the Bible into a rulebook, an authority for their list of crimes, often to condemn others or justify themselves.
+This view twists the ideas of sin and holiness, departing from the early Christian picture of the issue.

-The authors of the New Testament use different kinds of language to discuss the nature of sin and salvation, and while some of it is in terms of crime and punishment, much of it is not at all.
+The authors of the New Testament use different kinds of language to discuss the nature of sin and salvation, and while some of it is in terms of crime and punishment, much of it is not.
 Because of this variety, it’s important to look at the big picture.
-If I had to choose one analogy to describe the early Church’s picture of sin, it wouldn’t be as a crime, but as a disease.
-The idea is that we are sick and unwell, that what sin primarily does is not put a mark of guilt on us but makes us spiritually more unhealthy.
-That means we become worse versions of ourselves and are less able to be in communion with others and with God.
-CS Lewis gives a very vivid, profound picture of this in his short novel, The Great Divorce, in which he argues that people actually become less real the more they sin, and that being good and growing in holiness primarily means becoming more and more real as we draw closer to Reality Himself.
+If I had to choose one analogy to describe the early Church’s picture of sin, it would be as a disease.
+The idea is that we are sick and unwell, that sin primarily makes us spiritually unhealthy.
+Spiritual sickness makes us worse versions of ourselves, less able to be in communion with others and with God.
+C.S.
+Lewis gives a vivid, profound picture of spiritual sickness in his short novel, The Great Divorce, in which he argues that people become less real the more they sin, and that being good and growing in holiness primarily means becoming more and more real as we draw closer to Reality Himself.

-This is also why the Church has always curated lists of sins.
-You’ve probably heard of the Seven Deadly Sins but the original version of this list was first cultivated by early Christians who treated each sin as a specific ailment of the soul, and they give diagnostics about how to identify it as well as prescriptions for how to cure it.
+The Church has always curated lists of sins in order to diagnose them.
+You’ve probably heard of the Seven Deadly Sins; the original version of this list was first developed by early Christians who treated each sin as a specific ailment of the soul.
+It explained how to identify each sin and offered prescriptions for curing them.

-This is the best way to look at these things.
+It is important to consider your spiritual wellness.
 Do the substances in your life lead to sloth, idleness, anger, excess, or other kinds of enslavement?
 It’s easy to say, “No, it’s fine.
 I’ve got it under control,” because you want to keep doing it.
-But here’s a serious question, are you asking this question because you want to condemn someone else or feel less guilty about your own indulgences?
-Or are you asking because you really want to know what the path to being a better you consists of?
+But here’s a serious question: are you asking this question because you want to condemn someone else or feel less guilty about your own indulgences?
+Or are you asking because you want to know the path to being a better you?

 Image credit